Friend-LGA/LGAlertView/README.md

 ### Setup

-You can change properties only before you show alert view, after this change anything is impossible.
+You can change properties only before you show alert view, after this to change something is impossible.

 Instead of change properties for every new alert view, you can use global class properties to set them all only once and new alert views will use it by default: